Entitlements

 INITIAL_PURCHASE | Upsert active entitlement row |

-RENEWAL | Extend expiration_date |
+RENEWAL | Refresh the row, extend expiration_date |

-EXPIRATION | is_active = false |
+EXPIRATION | is_active = false (the period actually lapsed) |

 Setup: RevenueCat integration.

-Optional: sync paywall events from Superwall
+Optional: sync paywall events

 Setup: Superwall integration.